filidorwiese/redux-wait-for-ssr/README.md

 * It doesn't really matter which other middleware you're using, thunk, sagas or epics, as long as you dispatch a new action after the side-effect has completed, you can "wait for it".
 * Notice the parameter given to `waitFor()` is an array of strings, you can specify multiple actions which all have to occur before the promise is resolved, conceptually similar to `Promise.all()`.
-* If you're a Next.js user, you should use the static `getInitialProps` method instead of `fetchData`.
+* If you're a Next.js user, see usage below!

 ### Installation:
 1. Download